automata-network/docs/docs/1rpc/1rpcplus/spec.md

 - ## Explorer contract verification
     * Rule ID: 053
-    * Rule Details: 1RPC+ will decode users' eth_sendRawTransaction request to deserialize the contracts that users are interacting with, and test whether the contract is verified or not by the official blockchain explorers. e.g., etherscan for Ethereum.
+    * Rule Details: 1RPC+ will decode the transaction and ensure that the target contract address that the user is interacting with is verified on the chain's official explorer. e.g., etherscan for Ethereum.
     * Support networks and their terms of use:
         * Ethereum mainnet: [etherscan](https://etherscan.io/terms).
         * BNB smart chain: [bscscan](https://bscscan.com/terms).